 When choosing a brand of bird pellets for your parrot, we highly recommend our top choice.
 TOP’s 04 Parrot Food Pellets are the only brand not based on corn and provide your pet with the best possible nutrition.
 It’s cold-pressed to lock in nutrition, and it’s certified organic.
 Another great choice is our pick for the best value.
 Higgins 144961 InTune Natural Parrot Bird Food provides your bird with omega fats as well as probiotics to help regulate the digestive system and boost overall health.
 It contains real fruits and vegetables and has a citrus scent your parrot will love.

-We hope you have enjoyed reading over our reviews, and they have helped you choose a pellet for your pet.
+We hope you have enjoyed reading over our reviews, and that they have helped you choose a pellet for your pet.
+It should be noted that all parrots require a full and balanced diet and pellets alone do not provide adequate nutrition for your pet to thrive.
 If you plan to continue to shop, keep our buyer’s guide handy to help compare ingredients on the label to make sure you get a high-quality brand.
 If you think it can help others, please share this guide to the best parrot pellets on Facebook and Twitter.